EMDCYY/VMscatter/README.md

 - In both simulations, careful design of the reference signal is crucial.
 The matrix for channel estimationg formed by the reference signal and a '0' sequence must be full rank.
 For example, with a 2x2 '0' sequence backscatter data of [1,1], the reference signal backscatter must be [1,-1] or [-1,1], but not [-1,-1].
 - The first method does not require an in-depth estimation of the channel and infers backscatter data based on the channel's phase.
 - The second method requires a detailed estimation of the channel.
 While the real MIMO backscatter channel has infinitely many solutions, any solution can be used for decoding as the information is carried on the phase.
+- In the proof-of-concept simulation, we demonstrate both methods.
+However, in the 802.11nHT code, we implement the more advanced method, specifically the second method.
 - VMscatter operates on symbol-level modulation, and pilot tracking should be disabled.

 ## Conclusion